speedlight/dotified/vim/bundle/YouCompleteMe/README.md

 If you want to upstream your completer into YCM's source, you should use the Completer API.

-### Syntastic integration
+### Diagnostic display

-YCM has explicit support for [Syntastic][] (and vice-versa) if you compiled YCM with Clang support; this means that any diagnostics (errors or warnings) that Clang encounters while compiling your file will be fed back to Syntastic for display.

-YCM will recompile your file in the background `updatetime` (see `:h updatetime` in Vim) milliseconds after you stop typing (to be specific, on `CursorHold` and `CursorHoldI` Vim events).
-YCM will change your `updatetime` value to be `2000` milliseconds (there's an option to tell it not to do this if you wish).
+YCM will display diagnostic notifications for C-family and C# languages if you compiled YCM with Clang and Omnisharp support, respectively.
+Since YCM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.

+Here are the various pieces of the diagnostic UI:

+- Icons show up in the Vim gutter on lines that have a diagnostic.
+- Regions of text related to diagnostics are highlighted (by default, a red wavy underline in `gvim` and a red background in `vim`).
+- Moving the cursor to a line with a diagnostic echoes the diagnostic text.
+- Vim's location list is automatically populated with diagnostic data (off by default, see options).

-The new diagnostics (if any) will be fed back to Syntastic the next time you press any key on the keyboard.
+The new diagnostics (if any) will be displayed the next time you press any key on the keyboard.
 So if you stop typing and just wait for the new diagnostics to come in, that _will not work_.
 You need to press some key for the GUI to update.

 Having to press a key to get the updates is unfortunate, but cannot be changed due to the way Vim internals operate; there is no way that a background task can